How to write a text - a plan may become necessary

 There are several text definitions, none is generally accepted.

 A text can inform, explain, prompt, entertain or attempt to manipulate.
 Common to all texts is that everyone has the goal to communicate at least one statement.
 Statements always have two sides: content and style.
-An arbitrary string of letters (e.g. uihagnund) is not text.
+An arbitrary string of letters (e.g. uihagnund) is not a text.

 What is a good text?